 Have you ever spent Saturday evening preparing for a sermon?
 I’m not talking about a Saturday evening review or some final edits.
-I’m speaking about actual preparation for the sermon the next day.
+I’m speaking about actual preparation for the following day.

-Obviously there are circumstances that arise that require last minute changes.
-There are also situations where God leads your sermon/lesson preparation in another direction.
-What I am speaking about is last minute preparation because of calendar interruptions.
+Obviously, some circumstances arise that require last-minute changes.
+Sometimes, God leads your sermon/lesson preparation in another direction.
+What I am speaking about is last-minute preparation because of calendar interruptions.

 Someone drops by your office, a response to an email that takes much longer than expected, or a staff meeting lasts an extra thirty minutes.
-I know there have been some weeks that I have spent my Saturday evenings preparing for an upcoming lesson or sermon because my week was spent running around performing tasks that were unplanned.
+Personally, there have been some Saturday evenings preparing for an upcoming sermon because my week was spent running around performing unplanned tasks.

-The first step in time blocking is to think about what is most important within your ministry.
-Once you prayerfully consider what’s most important, then you need to block off a section in your calendar in order to accomplish your one thing.
+The first step in time blocking is to consider what is most important within your ministry.
+Once you prayerfully consider what’s most important, you need to block off a section in your calendar to accomplish your one thing.

-I’ve chosen these five topics as most important within the ministry.
-I am sure you may disagree with some of these, considering what role of ministry you are serving in.
-However, I always consider these important within my ministry.
+I’ve chosen these five topics as the most important within the ministry.
+I am sure you may disagree with some of these, considering what role in the church you are serving.
+However, I always think these are critical within my ministry.

-So each day, I consider each of these five areas then block off at least one hour at least three of the above areas.
+So, I block off at least one hour each day for three of the above areas.
 Typically, I spent the first few hours in the office focused on three items.
-Once those items are finished, I begin answering emails, meeting with staff members and/or making phone calls.
+Once those items are finished, I answer emails, meet with staff members, and/or make phone calls.

-While this is simply an introduction to Time Blocking, I would like to ask you what are your top priorities for ministry?
-What do you block out chunks of time for on your daily agenda?
-Leave your comments below to create discussion with other ministers.
+While this is simply an introduction to Time Blocking, I would like to ask you what your top priorities for ministry are?
+What do you block out chunks of time for on your daily schedule?
+Leave your comments below to create a discussion with other ministers.

 This is a brief list of ideas you can use to rest on your next day off.
 Do you have a couple of ideas you would add to the list?
 No matter how you rest, take time to take care of yourself and in doing so, you will be better equipped to serve the body of Christ.